 The purpose of this project is to formulate a plan to stabilize the river bank adjacent to Sheldon Road in order to protect the bridge from eroding into the Sheyenne River.

 The purpose of the project is to stabilize the riverbank from erosion that may affect the integrity of the wastewater treatment lagoon berm.
 The village of Colfax is located in Dunn County, Wisconsin, approximately 75 miles east of St. Paul, Minnesota.
 The erosion site is located on the left descending bank of the Red Cedar River, less than one mile downstream from Colfax, at the village of Colfax, Wastewater Treatment Lagoons.

+Repair an eroding highway embankment along the Crow River.
 The study area is located in a rural setting in western Hennepin County, Minnesota, approximately 40 miles west of Minneapolis, Minnesota.
-The Crow River, a tributary to the Mississippi River, was experiencing erosion on a reach north of the city of Delano, Minnesota, where the natural course of the river follows a sharp turn adjacent to County Road 50.
-Erosion at the outside bend of the channel and at the toe of the bank of the Crow River threatened the stability of County Road 50 at the top of the river bluff.
+The Crow River, a tributary to the Mississippi River, experienced erosion on a reach north of the city of Delano, Minnesota, where the natural course of the river follows a sharp turn adjacent to County Road 50.

+The Flood Risk Management program minimizes flood damages and disruptions caused by recurring flooding of the Minnesota and Chippewa rivers.
 Montevideo is located in Chippewa County in western Minnesota, approximately 130 miles west of St. Paul, Minnesota.
-The city is at the confluence of the Chippewa and Minnesota Rivers.
-The area is subject to flooding from both rivers.
-The three areas that are affected include the 1969 levee area, the Smith Addition and the U.S. Highway 212 area.
+The city is at the confluence of the Chippewa and Minnesota rivers and is subject to flooding from both rivers.